infrastructure-alexson/ldap-web-manager/doc/ISSUE-CREATION-SUMMARY.md

 Created comprehensive GitHub issues for all roadmap features spanning v2.1.0 through v3.1.0.
 All issues have been:
 - ✅ Created with detailed descriptions
 - ✅ Tagged with version labels
-- ✅ Tagged with category labels (backend, frontend, security, etc.)
+- ✅ Tagged with category labels (backend, frontend, security, database, etc.)
 - ✅ Added to organization project
 - ⏳ Ready for iteration assignment

+**Latest Update**: Added issue #44 for PostgreSQL backend and Redis session management (2025-11-04)

 ---